 In 1.7, event management was added to CiviCRM.
 The timing on this was good for us (Ideal Solution, LLC), and allowed us to use CiviCRM for a customer who primarily wanted to allow members to sign up for events, such as conferences.
 The difficulty was that conferences typically have multiple options, each with its own additional price: basic registration, meals, guests, etc. Each additional option increases the total number of possible combinations.
 Price Sets were added to manage this.

 Based on some conversations on IRC with Marshall from Ideal Solutions LLC, I embarked on extending CiviCRM to allow different payment processors for different contribution/member/event pages.
 Our current restriction of just one payment processor for the entire system did not feel right and we had a few requests to extend this functionality.
 I took this opportunity to review parts of the code base that I was not familiar with and make a few improvements to CiviCRM in the process.
 I suspected this would be a fairly quick project.
 It boggles my mind as to how wrong I was on this count.
-A look at the Fisheye revision history gives you a better idea of how extensive those changes were.
-We are still wrapping this up and need to do a bit more extensive QA before resolving the issue.

 The entire team has been focused on getting the 1.8 open issues queue down to (almost) zero items by next week - which is our target for code freeze.
 As of this morning, we're down to 18 open issues - of which several larger items are just about ready for our QA cycle.

 One of the main features of CiviCRM 1.8 is the ability to find duplicate contacts and merge them.
 The relevant spec of phase one is on our wiki, and in this post I’d like to quickly describe the merge screen.
 As with most of CiviCRM features, we decided to introduce merging functionality incrementally, so we can get the basic merge screen as soon as possible and then add more features based on the feedback we get.